Distributed Minio Quickstart Guide

 A stand-alone Minio server would go down if the server hosting the disks goes offline.
 In contrast, a distributed Minio setup with n disks will have your data safe as long as n/2 or more disks are online.
 You'll need a minimum of (n/2 + 1) Quorum disks to create new objects though.

-As with Minio in stand-alone mode, distributed Minio has a per tenant limit of minimum 4 and maximum 16 drives (imposed by erasure code).
-This helps maintain simplicity and yet remain scalable.
+As with Minio in stand-alone mode, distributed Minio has a per tenant limit of minimum 2 and maximum 32 servers.
+There are no limits on number of disks shared across these servers.
 If you need a multiple tenant setup, you can easily spin multiple Minio instances managed by orchestration tools like Kubernetes.

 Note that with distributed Minio you can play around with the number of nodes and drives as long as the limits are adhered to.
-For example, you can have 2 nodes with 4 drives each, 4 nodes with 4 drives each, 8 nodes with 2 drives each, and so on.
+For example, you can have 2 nodes with 4 drives each, 4 nodes with 4 drives each, 8 nodes with 2 drives each, 32 servers with 24 drives each and so on.

 If you're aware of stand-alone Minio set up, the process remains largely the same, as the Minio server automatically switches to stand-alone or distributed mode, depending on the command line parameters.